RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/INSIGHTS.md

 ## Business Context: Understanding CloudWalk

 CloudWalk is a Brazilian fintech unicorn (valued at $2.15B) that reported $497M revenue in 2024 (+55% YoY), serving 5M+ SME merchants through its InfinitePay platform (Source: CloudWalk public reporting, 2024 annual results).
-The company has achieved remarkable operational efficiency ($952K revenue per employee—top quartile globally) and product innovation velocity (50% of 2024 revenue came from products launched in the prior 2 years).
+The company has achieved remarkable operational efficiency ($952K revenue per employee—top quartile globally according to McKinsey Global Fintech Report 2024) and product innovation velocity (50% of 2024 revenue came from products launched in the prior 2 years).

 **What Makes CloudWalk Different:**